drakej/boinc-cluster/README.md

 The Approach
 ------------

-- `gui_rpc_client.py` is a re-write of `gui_rpc_client.{h,cpp}` in Python.
+- `rpc.py` is a re-write of `gui_rpc_client.{h,cpp}` in Python.
 Should provide the GUI_RPC API as faithfully as possible, in a Pythonic way, similar to what PyGTK/PyGI/PyGObject/gir bindings do with Gtk/GLib/etc libs.
 It starts as direct copy-and-paste of the C++ code as comments, and is progressively translated to Python code.
 C++ structs and enums are converted to classes, `class RpcClient()` being the port of `struct RPC_CLIENT`.

 - `client.py` is a conversion of `boinccmd`, not only from C++ to Python, but also from a command-line utility to an API library.
-Uses `gui_rpc_client.RpcClient` calls to provide an interface that closely matches the command-line options of `boinccmd`, ported as methods of a `BoincClient` class.
+Uses `rpc.RpcClient` calls to provide an interface that closely matches the command-line options of `boinccmd`, ported as methods of a `BoincClient` class.

 - `boinccluster.py` is the Flask application code which utilizes the BOINC client code in client.py which in turn uses rpc.py

-- Since API and App Indicator are distinct, in the future they they can be packaged separately: API as a library package named `python-boinc-gui-rpc` or similar, installed somewhere in `PYTHONPATH`, while the app indicator monitor can be, for example `boinc-monitor` or `boinc-indicator`.
-Indicator depends on API and recommends `boinc-manager`, and API depends on `boinc-client`.
+- Since API and BOINC Cluster Flask application are distinct, in the future they they can be packaged separately and most likely will be when I find the time to isolate and ensure that code is of sufficient quality.

 The Challenges
 --------------

-TBD
+- Dealing with timeouts when a client is offline or not available.
+There's a balance to be struct right now since the code isn't aware of if it's attempted a connection prior to each attempt.
+Currently it's hardcoded in `rpc.py` but I plan to move it to the configuration long term and implement a way to detect the host is offline and stop attempting connections.

 Requirements
 ------------